 INSIGHTS AND DASHBOARDS

-How will the dashboards help me with looking after my loved one?
+How will the HomeStay Connect app help me with looking after my loved one?

 What happens if I go on holidays or leave the home for an extended time?

-The smarts of the Intelligent Home will know you are out of home and will acknowledge you are away from home.
+Intelligent Home is smart enough to know when you are out of your home and will acknowledge this with you.

-Can I have more than one person in my care network connected to the app to view?
+Can more than one person in my care network be connected to the app at one time?

-Yes.
-This is great if you have multiple loved ones, cares and/or a home care provider who will all benefit with the peace of mind of knowing you are OK.
-Each person will be given their own access details to simply download.
+Yes!
+If you have multiple loved ones, carers and/or a home care provider, they can all use the app, and at the same time.
+They’ll benefit with the peace of mind of knowing you are OK.
+Each person can be given their own access details for downloading the app with ease.

-We only use your personal information about you or your carer/ loved one to identify you with your connection to your Intelligent Home.
+We only use personal information about you or your carer/loved one to link you with your connection to your Intelligent Home.
 This includes information required for the HomeStay Assist call centre.
-All information is kept secured and only shared with emergency services upon your account consent.
+All information is kept secured and only shared with emergency services with your consent.